 |This method will help you recover files from the hidden Trash bin.||In case you have deleted the files using the Command-delete option then this method will not be helpful for you.|

 - Maintain backup of all your important files saved on the USB drive

 - Avoid Improper methods to eject the USB drive.

-- It is better to avoid directly working files on a USB drive. it is suggested to edit the files on your Mac and later save it to a USB drive.
+- It is better to avoid directly working files on a USB drive.
+Always try to edit the files on your Mac and later save them to a USB drive.

 - Avoid connecting your USB drive to virus-infected devices to avoid USB file corruption.

 Yes, there is a Trash Bin on a Flash drive, but not the general Trash Bin of an internal storage device.
 Usually, for the external storage device the Mac OS will create a hidden trash folder called .Trashes.
 In the above section of the article, we have discussed how to access .Trashes on macOS Sierra above and below OS versions.